 Cleaning a burnt pot can seem daunting, but it does not mean your burnt pot has to be tossed away.
 These are a few simple methods to get your burnt pots looking as good as new.

 Some ways to clean a burnt, blackened pot are with baking soda, vinegar and boiling water.
 You will need a scouring sponge and something to scrape the burnt pot with like a wooden spatula.
-If you are fed up with buying new pots each time one of your pots is burnt, these tips to clean a burnt pot are for you.
+If you are fed up with buying new pots each time one of your pots is burnt, these cleaning tips are for you.

 1. How To Clean A Burnt Pot With Baking Soda